Death Road

 How long is the Death Road in Bolivia?

-The road is 36.4km (22.61 miles) long.
-It was the main road from La Paz to Coroico.
-To be fair, it’s technically not considered the “World’s Most Dangerous Road” anymore due to the constructions of a new highway (Ruta Nacional 3) close by, which directs most traffic away from its path.
-The thin road climbs jungle-clad mountains to a height of 3.151m (10,337ft) above the sea level, winding and turning all the while with nauseatingly deep canyons below.
-If you get dizzy, then be sure to avoid this road at all costs.
+The road is 36.4km (22.61 miles) long, the main route from La Paz to Coroico.
+To be fair, it’s technically not considered the “World’s Most Dangerous Road” anymore due to the construction of a new highway (Ruta Nacional 3) close by, which directs most traffic away from its path.
+The thin road climbs jungle-clad mountains to a height of 3,151m (10,337ft) above sea level, winding and turning all the while with nauseatingly deep canyons below.
+If you get dizzy, be sure to avoid this road at all costs.

-This road was legendary for its extreme danger.
-It’s estimated that 200 to 300 people traveling on it died each year.
-Dozens of vehicles went off the road each year, and with vertical drops of up to 1000m over the edge, annual fatalities reached into the hundreds.
-The road, that connects the Amazon rainforest region of northern Bolivia, or Yungas, to its capital city, includes macabre crosses marking many of the spots where vehicles have fallen.
-Some of the most important accidents happened on 24 July 1983, when a bus veered off the Yungas Road and into a canyon, killing more than 100 passengers in what is said to be Bolivia's worst road accident and in December 1999, after 8 Israeli travelers were killed in a jeep accident on that road.
+This road was legendary for its extreme danger, with an estimated 200 to 300 people traveling on it dying each year.
+Dozens of vehicles went off the road annually, and with vertical drops of up to 1000m over the edge, annual fatalities reached into the hundreds.
+The road connects the Amazon rainforest region of northern Bolivia, or Yungas, to its capital city, including macabre crosses marking many spots where vehicles have fallen.
+Some of the most important accidents happened on 24 July 1983 when a bus veered off the Yungas Road and into a canyon, killing more than 100 passengers, in what is said to be Bolivia's worst road accident.
+In December 1999, 8 Israeli travelers were killed in a jeep accident on that road.

 Do they drive on the left in Bolivia?